What Is Slugging? The Benefits and Drawbacks, According to a Dermatologist

 Get exclusive access to fashion and beauty trends, hot-off-the-press celebrity news, and more.

 A healthy dose of skepticism is of utmost importance when taking advice from social media.
 While the viral videos are correct in that Vaseline is non-comedogenic (meaning it won’t clog pores or cause breakouts), it’s a little more complicated in actuality.
-Dr. Kings explains that because of the product’s occlusive nature, it can end up locking in ingredients from your other serums or makeup debris that can cause breakouts.
+Dr. Kings explains that because of the product’s occlusive nature, it can end up trapping ingredients from your other serums or makeup debris that can cause breakouts.

 How Frequently Should I Be Slugging?